yvonne-RH/mscepi_rdm/README.md

-# Research Data Management Lecture: 🔄 Version Control & 🤝 Collaboration Using GitHub
+# Research Data Management Lecture - 🔄 Version Control & 🤝 Collaboration Using GitHub

 Welcome!
 This GitHub repository has been created for educational purposes and is set to public visibility so everyone can access and learn from it.